girlscript/winter-of-contributing/Java/Primitive Data Type/Characters and Booleans/Characters and Booleans Documentation.md

  output : b
  ```
  - **Casting between char and numeric types**:--
     A char can be converted into any numeric type, and vice versa.
-All numeric operations can be applied to the char operands.
+All numeric operations can be done using char operands.
 Example;
  ```java
 int i = 'a';     // Same as int i = (int)'a';     // (int) a is 97
 int j = 1 + 'a';